Return to UCSF Voicemail service page

 - Press 3 to edit your greetings.

-- From the Greeting menu, press:
+From the greetings menu, press:

-Sample Greeting: "Thank you for calling.
+Sample greeting: "Thank you for calling.
 You have reached the voicemail box for [Name].
-Please leave a detailed message, and I'll return your call as soon as possible."
+Please leave a detailed message, and I'll return your call as soon as possible.

 - Press 1 to record your greeting.